-From September 20-26 a series of events will be taking place across the globe as part of World Green Building Week.
+From September 20 to 26 a series of events will be taking place across the globe as part of World Green Building Week.

-In addition to being environmentally friendly green buildings also have health and economic benefits; researchers at Michigan State University recently published a study concluding that employees working in a LEED certified building were likely to take less sick days and have a higher rate of productivity than workers in a non-LEED certified building.
+In addition to being environmentally friendly, green buildings also have health and economic benefits; researchers at Michigan State University recently published a study concluding that employees working in a LEED-certified building were likely to take fewer sick days and have a higher rate of productivity than workers in a non-LEED certified building.

 Online green building courses are available for homeowners that wish to improve the environmental friendliness, or value of their house.

 For a full list of participating venues in World Green Building Week and a calendar of events see:

 For information on online green building courses see: